Cellulitis: What you Need to know and When to Visit the ER

 What Causes Cellulitis?

-Anyone can be at risk from cellulitis emergency, and it can affect almost any part of the body, especially where the skin is damaged or broken.
+Cellulitis can occur to anyone, and anyone can be at risk from cellulitis emergency.
+It can affect almost any part of the body, especially where the skin is damaged or broken.

 - Broken or damaged skin can come from skin conditions such as eczema, acne, psoriasis or scabies as well as from general cuts and grazes.

-- Insect bites puncture the skin and can put you at risk.
+- Insect bites puncture the skin causing break in the skin, and can put you at risk.

 - Cellulitis can sometimes result from surgical wounds.